 Hypertension

-🚩 Severe hypertension (systolic BP over 180) with known ischaemic heart disease or cardiomyopathy AND any of the following concerning features:
+- Severe hypertension (systolic BP greater than 180mmHg) with known ischaemic heart disease or cardiomyopathy AND any of the following concerning features:

 - headache